-We draw your attention to Note 2(J) to the financial statements which explains that the Group has completed the acquisition of a subsidiary and will incur significant costs to supports its operations.
-If the Group is unable to reach agreement with the creditors of its subsidiary, or if production cannot be maintained at a stable rate, there may be scenarios where the Group would be unable to meet its forecast cash requirements.
+We draw your attention to Note 2(J) to the financial statements which explains that following the Group placing its subsidiary, Rhein Petroleum GmbH, into a formal process with its creditors the Company is progressing a number of new venture opportunities with the aim of completing an acquisition and fund raise by the end of 2025.
+If these events are delayed or unexpected issues occur, there may be scenarios where the Group would be unable to meet its forecast cash requirements.
 The matters explained in Note 2(J) indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 These financial statements do not include the adjustments that would result if the Group were unable to continue as a going concern.
 Our opinion is not modified in respect of this matter.